MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-prompt.md

 ---
 # Prompt users for input

-A common pattern is for a bot to ask the user a sequence of questions before performing some action.
-The SDK provides a set of built-in prompts to simplify collecting input from a user.
+In some scenarios, you will want your bot to ask the user a sequence of questions before performing some action.
+The Bot Builder SDK provides a set of built-in prompts to simplify collecting input from a user.
 You can then use a feature called a [waterfall](bot-builder-nodejs-dialog-waterfall.md) to define the sequence in which to prompt the user.

 ## Prompt results